- Travel and Places»

-Add the Victoria, Australian Coastline to Your Bucket List!
+Add the Coastline of South Eastern Australia to Your Bucket List!

-South Eastern Australia is one of the most fascinating places on earth and was definitely worth adding to the bucket list.
-The trip was adventurous with incredible wildlife sanctuaries, glimpses of parrots flying in the wild, koalas in the trees, wallabies and echidnas, mobs of kangaroos off the beaten path, and we even got a sighting of the elusive Kookaburra!
+South Eastern Australia is one of the greatest places on earth and is definitely worth adding to the bucket list!
+The trip was adventurous with incredible wildlife sanctuaries, glimpses of parrots flying in the wild, koalas in the trees, wallabies, echidnas, mobs of kangaroos off the beaten path, and we even found the elusive Kookaburra!
 These creatures were witnessed the way nature intended, roaming freely and in the wild.
 For a closer look and more organized experience, these animals can also found in some of the most amazing zoos and animal parks in the area.
 Many places even allow feedings and interactions with the animals.

-I was astounded to discover how wonderful Australia really was when my family and I traveled there for a wedding a few years ago.
-We squeezed a lot of sight-seeing into a 10 day trip and probably should have stayed for 2 weeks, but we made do with the time we had to work with.
-It was more incredible than I had ever imagined!
+I was astonished to discover how wonderful Australia really was when my family and I traveled there for a wedding a few years ago.
+We squeezed a lot of sight-seeing into a 10-day trip, but we probably should have planned for a full 2 weeks.
+Nonetheless, our vacation was more incredible than I had ever imagined!

-Here's a list of attractions that we experienced while visiting South Eastern Australia (in the Victoria, Melbourne area).
-We rented a car, but had to get used to driving on the left side of the road (and right side of the car, for that matter).
-We were given the word of caution about the poisonous spiders, snails, and plants (among other dangers) to look out for during our trip.
+Here's a list of attractions that we experienced while visiting South Eastern Australia in the Victoria, Melbourne area.
+We rented a car and had to get used to driving on the left side of the road and right side of the car, for that matter.
+We were given the word of caution about the poisonous spiders, snails, and plants (among other dangerous Australian animals) to look out for during our trip.
 We were told to always check our shoes before putting them on.
 Thankfully, we never encountered anything that posed a threat.

 Places to Stop Along the Great Ocean Road

-• Anglesea for a quick lunch in town, then over to the golf course.
+• Anglesea: for lunch and then over to the golf course to see the kangaroos

 Barwon Heads Beach and Bells Beach

-These beaches are very beautiful (and popular for surfers).
-We noticed signs that warned visitors not to touch the snails because they could be poisonous.
+At Barwon Heads Beach, we noticed signs that warned visitors not to touch the snails because they could be poisonous.
 In some of the small sandy tide pools, we found live sea anemones.
-We even saw some pufferfish that had been washed up on shore.
-Due to the warnings on the signs posted, we opted not to touch anything, since there are other sea creatures in Australia that are poisonous besides snails.
-We proceeded with caution, but took some very wonderful pictures.
+We opted not to touch anything at all since there are other sea creatures in Australia that are poisonous besides snails.
+We proceeded with caution and took some very wonderful pictures.

 Anglesea Golf Course

-We made a quick pitstop to get a glimpse of this kangaroo-occupied golf course.
+We made a quick pit stop to get a glimpse of the Anglesea Golf Course, where there is no shortage of wild kangaroos hanging around.
 It was a comical sight!
-It didn't appear that we could get into the golf course without a membership, but we looked at the sights from behind the gates.
-It was worth a quick look.
+It didn't appear that we could get into the golf course without a membership, but we could see the kangaroos from behind the gates.
+It was worth a quick look!

-When we first pulled onto Grey River Road for our Kennett River experience, we saw other tourists feeding apples to wild parrots.
-The tourists handed us an apple, so that we could have a turn.
-We took many pictures of all of the different birds landing on us, trying to get their share of the apple.
-It was an unforgettable experience!
+When we first pulled onto Grey River Road for our Kennett River experience, we saw other tourists feeding apples to wild parrots and birds of Kennett River.
+The birds were landing on their heads, arms, and shoulders.
+It was a hilarious and unforgettable experience!